-In her years as an Arizona defense attorney, Belen Olmedo Guerra understands that most don’t truly understand how Arizona criminal records work.
+In her years as a Phoenix criminal defense attorney, Belen Olmedo Guerra understands that most don’t truly understand how Arizona criminal records work.
 They may know that a criminal record brands you for the rest of your life, but most people believe this only applies to those who are convicted of their crimes.
 But this is not the case.
 The moment you are arrested or charged with a crime, it goes on your criminal record.
 Your conviction will be put onto the record separately, as would your acquittal or dismissal.
 Essentially, even if you are wrongfully arrested and never go to trial, there will still be a record of your arrest for potential employers and landlords to find.
 Belen will be able to tell you if you qualify for setting aside these records completely.

 “What it comes down to is understanding the law,” says attorney Belen Olmedo.
 “And not very many people do.
 There is a process you have to follow, and you have to do it in the correct way, and at the correct time.
 People may think that setting aside a record isn’t worth hiring an attorney, but if it’s the difference between getting the record set aside and not getting it set aside, and a lot of the time it is, then it’s absolutely worth it to seek legal help.”

 Belen says that nearly all juvenile offenses can be set aside: arrests, charges, and convictions.
 But there isn’t as much leeway for adults.
 “If you’re arrested and the charges are dropped or dismissed, we can usually set those aside,” says Belen.
 “Beyond that, things get a little complicated.”